 Description and Biology

-The redbanded leafhopper, Graphocephala coccinea, is also called the candy-striped leafhopper because of its bright red and blue markings on the wings and thorax.
+The redbanded leafhopper, Graphocephala coccinea, is also called the candy-striped leafhopper as well as the red-and-blue leafhopper, red-banded leafhopper, scarlet-and-green leafhopper because of its bright red and blue (or green) markings on the wings and thorax.
 Its head, legs and under parts are bright yellow.
-These leafhoppers are usually 3/8 inch long.
-They frequent woodlands and meadows.
+These leafhoppers are usually 1/4 to 5/16 inch long.
+They frequent woodlands, meadows, and landscapes.
 Leafhoppers suck out sap from leaves and stems.
 They expel excess sugars and liquids forcefully as tiny droplets.
 Leafhopper adults typically emerge in spring and after feeding and mating, lay eggs in leaf veins, shoots and stems.Eggs hatch about 10 days later.
 Nymphs are wingless and gradually grow wing pads as they molt and grow.
 Adults appear about a month later (sometimes more quickly in hot weather).
 We probably have more than one generation per year in North Carolina.

 Redbanded leafhoppers feed on fruit bushes and ornamental plants including crapemyrtle, rhododendron, roses, and Scotch broom.
 As this leafhopper uses its mouthpart to pierce and suck plant sap, it also injects its saliva.
-It can transmit Pierce’s Disease or leaf scorch to oak, elm, sycamore, and other trees.
+It can transmit Pierce’s Disease (leaf scorch) to grape, oak, elm, sycamore, and other trees and shrubs.

 - Checklist of Leafhopper Species 1758-1955 (Hemiptera: Membracoidea: Cicadellidae and Myserslopiidae) with Synonymy and Distribution.
 McKaney, S. H. 2013.
 USDA Agricultural Research Service, Systematic Entomology Laboratory.